 PROBLEM CAUSE SOLUTION Boards Thick Or Thin On Ends Or Middle Of Board Stress in log which causes log to not lay flat on the bed After log has been squared, take equal cuts off opposing sides.
 Repeat, keeping the heart in the middle of the cant, and making it your last cut.
 Set in teeth Resharpen and reset blade.
 Bed rails misaligned Realign sawmill.
 Height Adjustment Jumps or Stutters When Moving Up or Down Mast needs lubrication Lubricate mast track surface.
 Mast slide pads are not adjusted properly (the entire surface of the pad should touch the mast) Adjust pads.
 Lumber Is Not Square Sawdust or bark between cant and bed rails Remove particles.
-Lumber Is Not Square Remove particles.
-Resharpen and reset blade.
-Lumber Is Not Square Sawdust Builds Up On Track rails rails Tooth set problems Resharpen and reset blade. rails Tooth set problems Excessive lubrication Resharpen and reset blade.
-Do not lubricate track with grease.
-Clean track with solvent and apply Sawdust Builds Up On Track Tooth set problems Excessive lubrication Track is sticky Resharpen and reset blade.
-Do not lubricate track with grease.
-Clean track with solvent and apply silicone spray.
-Sawdust Builds Up On Track rails Tooth set problems Excessive lubrication Track is sticky Excessive feed Improperly sharpened blade (This will Resharpen and reset blade.
-Do not lubricate track with grease.
-Clean track with solvent and apply silicone spray.
-Slow down feed rate.
+Tooth set problems Resharpen and reset blade.
+Sawdust Builds Up On Track Excessive lubrication Do not lubricate track with grease.
+Track is sticky Clean track with solvent and apply silicone spray.
+Wavy Cuts Excessive feed Slow down feed rate.
+Improperly sharpened blade (This will be the problem 99% of the time!)
 Resharpen blade.
-(See Sharpener Sawdust Builds Up On Track rails Tooth set problems Excessive lubrication Track is sticky Excessive feed Improperly sharpened blade (This will be the problem 99% of the time!)
-Resharpen and reset blade.
-Do not lubricate track with grease.
-Clean track with solvent and apply silicone spray.
-Slow down feed rate.
-Resharpen blade.
 (See Sharpener Manual - read entire manual!)
+Blade guides improperly adjusted Adjust blade guides.
+Sap buildup on blade Remove sap.
+Use larger amount of water flow to the blade during cutting.
+Tooth set problem Resharpen and reset blade.